apache/activemq-website/src/components/classic/documentation/outbound-communication.md

    </message-destination-ref>
 </session>
 ```
 The `jms/MyQueueConnectionFactory` is the JNDI name the `SenderEJB` will use to lookup a `javax.jms.QueueConnectionFactory`.
-We will configure it to point to an ActiveMQ Classic `QueueConnectionFactory`.
+We will configure it to point to an ActiveMQ `QueueConnectionFactory`.

 The `jms/LogQueue` is the JNDI name the `SenderEJB` will use to lookup the `javax.jms.Queue` it will send messages to.
 We use the `message-destination-link` element to refer to the `LoggingQueue` which is declared in the `assembly-descriptor` section of the [ejb-jar.xml](outbound-communication.data/ejb-jar.xml?version=3&modificationDate=1117021488000&api=v2) deployment descriptor as: